rxrossi/fv-client/notes.md

 # Client

 ## Clients
++ [ ] extract clients containers to make them reusable
++ [ ] clicking the client goes to view one, this view one shows last sales for it
-+ [ ] needs to change table to match other pages
++ [X] needs to change table to match other pages
-+ [ ] edit cancel button that redirects
++ [X] edit cancel button that redirects
 + [X] undo changes on update form should clear put errors
 + [X] delete
   + [X] clicking opens a modal to confirm
   + [X] the modal shows the title of the client
   + [X] the modal warns that sales related to him will be also deleted
   + [X] extract it to a container, it is using List for now
-+ [ ] clicking the client goes to view one, this view one shows last sales for it

 + [X] Successful client new features
   + [ ] edit also redirects to clients home on error